FLMNH-MGCL/spesql/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or change for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

+**Is this a NEW feature request or an UPDATE feature request?**
+[NEW / UPDATE]

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]